oracle-livelabs/database/dms/environment-setup/setup.md

 ### Prerequisites

-* An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported
+* An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.
 * This lab requires completion of the preceding labs in the Contents menu on the left.

-*Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
+*Note: If you have a **Free Trial** account when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***

 ## Task 1: Create Virtual Cloud Network